-5 Tangible Advances for Long Duration Energy Storage in 2019
+5 Tangible Advances for Long-Duration Energy Storage in 2019

 It also makes for homogeneous storylines: In other news, the latest energy storage plant looks and performs exactly like all the other ones; check back as this story develops.

-There are good reasons to root for the scrappy upstarts challenging the conventional wisdom and building alternative technologies to store clean energy for days, as will be needed for highly renewable grids.
-But the last decade has seen the long duration storage field make outlandish promises and instead deliver bankruptcies or a slow-rolled smattering of small demos.
+There are good reasons to root for the scrappy upstarts challenging the conventional wisdom and building alternative technologies to store clean energy for days, as will be needed for renewables-heavy grids.
+But the last decade has seen the long-duration storage field make outlandish promises and instead deliver bankruptcies or a slow-rolled smattering of small demos.

-This year, the remaining entrepreneurs gave us something different: signs of financial sure-footedness, and tangible steps toward long-awaited scale.
+This year, the remaining entrepreneurs gave us something different: signs of financial sure-footedness and tangible steps toward long-awaited scale.
 At the same time, the mainstream storage industry reminded the world of the value of different, more fire-resistant technologies.

 This is still more windup than pitch, but just wait for next year.